0xli/0xli/README.md

 ## 🌍 What is Decent Network?

-> Today's social apps are not social networks — they are walled gardens.
+> Today's social network are not open networks — they are social app or walled gardens.

 **[Decent Network](https://decent.network)** is not just a social protocol — it's a next-generation, peer-to-peer communication infrastructure built **on top of the Internet**, not bound by IP addresses or domains.